 I also have super sensitive skin, so I needed something that could accommodate the size I had grown to but didn’t involve underwire- and these were perfect!
 Also, I love that the clips are so easy to hook and unhook with one hand- a necessity while nursing!

-6. What Mom Needs: The Womanly Art of Breastfeeding
+6. Things a New Mom Needs for Herself: The Womanly Art of Breastfeeding

 I had no idea how many variables there would be to breastfeeding.
 Each age and stage brought something new and different, and even the second time around I found myself searching through this book again trying to remember the answer to this or that issue.